 Where is the dividing line between who you are at work and who you are at home?
-Due to the pandemic, this distinction has become blurred with the working at home revolution.
+Mindfulness at work helps us see the line.
+The distinction has become blurred with the working at home revolution.
 Was it really there in the beginning?

 Feeling good in yourself, confident, assured, positive and clear is a real gift.
 Nature or Nurture?
 Are we born with our shortcomings and gifts, or do our childhood and environmental influences command them?
 Or is it a bit of both?

 Whichever way we look at things, you are who you are now, and that’s what you have to work with.
-Therein lies the value and opportunity to use mindfulness techniques to clarify the emotions and calm the waters.
+Therein lies the value and opportunity to use mindfulness at work to clarify emotions and calm the waters.

 If, however, we take the stick out and allow the water to stop spinning, the mud settles to the bottom of the glass.
 The water becomes clear again.
 We regain our vision and clarity.

 My take has always been that I stay the same, but the interactions and power structure demands can change my sense of personal control at work.
 When interpreting demands are made at work, I may feel many emotions that increase or decrease my sense of wellbeing and happiness.